-I, the undersigned, the author of this work, declare that the electronic copy of this thesis provided to the James Cook University Library, is an accurate copy of the print thesis submitted, within the limits of the technology available.
+I, the undersigned, the author of this work, declare that the electronic thesis provided to the James Cook University Library, is an accurate thesis submitted, within the limits of the technology available.
+1 4 Signature Date

-Signature

-Date

 STATEMENT OF ACCESS

 I, the undersigned, the author of this work, understand that James Cook University will make it available for use within the University Library and, via the Australian Digital Thesis network, for use elsewhere.